Trump: Sudan to join UAE, Bahrain in recognizing Israel

 WASHINGTON (AP) — President Donald Trump announced Friday that Sudan will start to normalize ties with Israel, making it the third Arab state to do so as part of U.S.-brokered deals in the run-up to Election Day.

-The deal, which would deepen Sudan’s engagement with the West, follows Trump’s conditional agreement this week to remove the North African nation from the list of state sponsors of terrorism if it pays compensation to American victims of terror attacks.
+The announcement came after the North African nation agreed to put $335 million in an escrow account to be used to compensate American victims of terror attacks.
+The attacks include the 1998 bombings of the U.S. embassies in Kenya and Tanzania by the al-Qaida network while its leader, Osama bin Laden, was living in Sudan.
+In exchange, Trump notified Congress on Friday of his intent to remove Sudan from the U.S. list of state sponsors of terrorism.

-It also delivers a foreign policy achievement for Trump just days before the U.S. election and boosts his embattled ally, Israeli Prime Minister Benjamin Netanyahu.
-Recently, the United States brokered diplomatic pacts between Israel and the United Arab Emirates and Bahrain.
-Jordan recognized Israel in the 1990s.
+It was foreign policy achievement for Trump just 11 days before Election Day.
+Previously, the Trump administration engineered diplomatic pacts between Israel and the United Arab Emirates and Bahrain — the first since Jordan recognized Israel in the 1990s and Egypt in the 1970s.

+Trump said at least five other countries want to come into the deal, which is collectively called the Abraham Accords.

+The new recognitions of Israel unify Arab nations around their common enemy, Iran.
+They also upend the traditional Arab strategy of refusing to normalize relations with Israel before an independent Palestinian state is created.

 Unmentioned in the joint statement was that Sudan has agreed, according to the senior U.S. official, to designate Lebanon’s Hezbollah movement as a terrorist organization, something that Israel has long sought from its neighbors and others in the international community.